LauraGentini/QRL/git_Tutorial.md

 To make it more practical, suppose you're developing a new big project that requires hours of coding and trials.
 So, you start the project, write the first few lines of code and make some tests.
 Times goes by, and after another long night spent modifying the code, you realize something is wrong since the code have stopped working.
 You have no idea where the problem is, and you strongly wish you had a backup of the previous working version of the code, before the last (faulty) changes were implemented.

-A rather manual and natural solution to this problem, is to make a copy of the project before making any modifications to it, so having a folder named `project` and one named `project_copy_1`.
-Just in case, it may be useful to keep track of the evolution of the code, so you eventually end up having multiple copies of the project( `project_copy_1`, `project_copy_2`, ...) each one coming from a different day you worked on it.
+A rather manual and natural solution to this problem is to make a copy of the project before making any modifications to it, so that you always have a safe backup version of the project.
+So, you now have a folder `project` containing the project, and a copy of it named `project_copy_1`.
+For safety, it may be even better to keep track of the whole evolution of the project, so you eventually end up having multiple copies of the project( `project_copy_1`, `project_copy_2`, ...) each one coming from a different day you worked on it.

 Well, that's what *git* does.
 It keeps track of all the changes you make to a file (or set of files), so that you can always revert back to previous version of the file easily.
-Git does that, and in a memory efficient way, since it does not copy and store multiple copies of the code, but keeps tracks of only the actual _changes_ you made to it.
+Git does that in a memory efficient way, since it does not copy and store multiple copies of the code, but keeps tracks of only the actual _changes_ you made to it.

 End of the historical introduction.
 That's mostly all I know about git, and luckily it is sufficient to use it :D